Michele Miscavige, the wife of Scientology leader David Miscavige, hasn't been seen in more than a decade. There's plenty of cause for concern.

 Whatever the cause of her fall from grace, Michele Miscavige has not been seen in public since August 2007.
 Several missing persons reports have since been filed with the authorities, one by actress Leah Remini, who left Scientology in 2013 after disagreeing with Church policies that forbade members from questioning David Miscavige.

 Despite the missing persons reports, Los Angeles Police Department Detective Gus Villanueva told reporters in 2013, “The LAPD has classified the report as unfounded, indicating that Shelly is not missing.”
-Villanueva even said that detectives had met with Michele in person, though he couldn’t say where or when.
+Villanueva even said that detectives had met with Shelly Miscavige in person, though he couldn’t say where or when.

 Today, current members of the Church remain silent when it comes to Michele Miscavige.
 So it’s fallen to ex-members and anti-Scientology activists to speculate as to her fate, with many claiming that she’s being held in a private bunker run by the Church in California.